dojoengine/book/docs/pages/framework/testing-cheat-codes.md

 ```
 use starknet::{testing};

+#[test]
+fn f15() {
     let contract_address = starknet::contract_address_const::<0x42>();

-testing::pop_l2_to_l1_message(contract_address)
+    let _msg = testing::pop_l2_to_l1_message(contract_address);
+}

 ```

 In conclusion, the Cairo cheat codes provide a powerful toolset for testing and debugging Starknet contracts.
 By mastering these cheat codes, you can simulate various scenarios, test edge cases, and ensure the correctness of your contracts.
-With this guide, you are now well-equipped to tackle dojo testing which heavily uses those cheat codes.
+Remember to use them wisely and in conjunction with other testing techniques to achieve comprehensive coverage.
+With this guide, you are now well-equipped to tackle complex testing challenges and build robust contracts on the Starknet network.
+Happy testing!